 Additional resources throughout the university include:

 Math & Science Learning Center: The Math & Science Learning Center is a unique resource for students in the sciences.
-We are committed to providing support services for University students and outreach programs for K-12 students.
+It is committed to providing support services for University students and outreach programs for K-12 students.
 Special to the MSLC are the hands-on interdisciplinary science demonstrations and activities.
-Instrumental to our success are the contributions made by our student managers and employees

 Writing Centers: The Writing Centers provide tutoring for students enrolled in Writing Program classes.
 There are three Writing Centers: the Douglass/Cook Writing Center, located at 135 George Street; the Livingston Writing Center, located in the B-wing of Lucy Stone Hall; and the Plangere Writing Center, located on the third floor of Murray Hall.